 Prosecutor-Initiated Sentence Adjustment

-On August 1, 2023, Minnesota became the sixth state in the nation to have a Prosecutor-Initiated Resentencing (PIR) law.
+On August 1, 2023, Minnesota became the sixth state in the nation to have a prosecutor-initiated resentencing law.
 This law provides prosecutors in Minnesota the authority, should they choose to use it, to look back at past cases from their county and ask a court to shorten the sentence.
 The Court then examines the prosecutor’s recommendation and determines whether a person should be resentenced.

 County Attorney Choi was one of the lead advocates for this law because for some people sentenced to prison in the past, their sentence may no longer serve the interests of justice; may no longer be needed to protect public safety; and may not be a good use of critical correctional and public safety resources.